-While surfing the Web you check your inbox and notice an e-mail from your favorite online retail store.
-You click a link and take advantage of a hot sale.
-Next, you visit another favorite Web site to check out some news or what’s going on in the local music scene.
+While surfing the web you check your inbox and notice an e-mail from your favorite online retail store.
+You click a link and take advantage of a great sale.
+Next, you visit another favorite web site to check out some news or what’s going on in the local music scene.
 The site just so happens to be polluted with advertisements that seem perfectly tailored to your interests.
 Finally, you log in to a social networking site and find suggestions for you to “like” pages that are geared toward your interests.

 Who are the people leading the charge of this influential dance?
 Professionals with an MBA in e-Commerce.

 Tom Ahart, the Dean of Graduate Studies at DeVry University’s Keller Graduate School of Management underscores how the e-Commerce MBA differs from traditional MBA's.

 “This degree includes all of the traditional elements of the MBA course of study, but there’s a focus on how the Internet plays into business and marketing.
 That may be through online retailing, ads popping up in your inbox or creating business and product awareness in other ways online.
 There’s almost a triangle in this major.
 There’s marketing, design, and technology.
 It’s important to end up with a working knowledge of all three.
 While you may not be doing the web design or programming yourself, you need to know how to direct those people who are.”

 Ahart says that many of the e-Commerce MBA students have a background in at least one of the prongs before starting a program.